hammerheim-game/hammerheim-rules/8-scenarios.md

 your standing models is inside and no enemy models are inside the building.
 ##### Set-up
-Both players roll a D6 and whoever rolls highest chooses which warband sets up first.
-This warband is deployed within 8" of any table edge the player chooses.
-Their opponent sets up within 8" of the opposite side.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.

 ```
 ```
 ##### Starting the game
-Both players roll a D6.
+Each player rolls a D6.
 The player with the higher score takes the first turn.
 Play then proceeds clockwise.

 ##### Ending the game